likelian/Lab_spring2022/README.md

         1. Mike: 1.5min
         2. Shi: 2min
     3. no change of the audio length for current version

+Because my training data is [organized](https://stackoverflow.com/questions/54354465/impact-of-using-data-shuffling-in-pytorch-dataloader) (audio snnippets are ordered by songs), <u>data loader shuffle</u> on and off makes big differences on validation loss plot.
+See results/archive_half_data/ folder.
+The plots of one epoch batch loss are also very differnt.
+Even though, I think shuffle off only makes the training slower, and overfits later.
+The low point of the first epoch validation loss is at MSE 7.6 dB, so not better than However, shuffle songs instead of snippets may not be a bad idea.

+Training on <u>different portions of the data</u> (full, 1/2, 1/4, 1/8, 1/16).
+See the plots [here](https://github.com/likelian/Lab_spring2022/tree/main/results/archive/training_data_portion/shuffleFalse).
+The larger the training data, the train loss is slower (understandably).
+There best validation loss is about the same, but the plot of the full data is very different, **worth investigation**.

+See the relative loudness distribution (ground truth) [here](https://github.com/likelian/Lab_spring2022/tree/main/results/archive/loudness_distribution).

+relative loudness for each snippets:
+1. Uplaod raw audio from musdb18hq to the server

+* * *

+#### 9/8/2022

+### **What to do next**

+1. check model hyper-parameters
+2. make a list of ways to counter overfitting (dropout, regularizations)
+3. plot the ground truth, see the distribution
+4. ~~plot in dB scale, not MSE~~
+5. **relative loudness for each snippets, not the entire song**
+6. **plan ahead for source separation**
+7. **~~change training data size to see the impact~~**

 ### **Current state of model training**